GravityPDF/gravity-pdf/README.md

 This Git repository is for developers who want to contribute to Gravity PDF. **Don't use it in production**.
 For production use, [download the Gravity PDF from the WordPress Plugin Directory](https://wordpress.org/plugins/gravity-forms-pdf-extended/).

-The `development` branch is our considered our bleeding edge branch, with all new changes pushed to it.
+The `development` branch is considered our bleeding edge branch, with all new changes pushed to it.
 The `master` branch is our latest stable version of Gravity PDF.

 # Installation